impshum/Reddit-Daily-Go-Comics-Poster/README.md

 # Reddit Daily Go Comics Poster

-A scheduled script to upload images to Reddit from Go Comics.
+A scheduled script to upload random comics to Reddit from a specified comic from Go Comics.

 ![](images/ss.jpg)